Protect Children from Air Pollution in Bangkok

 - To protect your child at home, close the windows on days where the pollution is high.

-- Since air conditioner usually don’t filter the small dangerous particles, we recommend adding 3M filters to your air conditioner.
+- Since air conditioners usually don’t filter the small dangerous particles, we recommend adding 3M filters to your air conditioner.
 They are easy to install (watch video) and help filter some of the fine particles.

 - If you live next to a major road, be aware that even when air quality forecasts are good, vehicles on big roads can create high pollution levels up to 250 meters away and hence affect the air quality at your home.